FlatStdlib/Stdlib/README.md

 # Some Info

 - The project is still in development!
-- The library is a Architecture-targeted freestanding C compiler backend
+- The library is a C backend and aimming to cross-compile directly to machine code

 # Things clib+ doesn't support yet